spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 ## Case sensitivity

-License expression operators (`AND`, `and`, `OR`, `or`, `WITH` and `with`) should be matched in a *case-sensitive* manner, i.e., letters must be all upper case or all lower case.

-License identifiers (including license exception identifiers) used in SPDX documents or source code files should be matched in a *case-insensitive* manner.
-In other words, `MIT`, `Mit` and `mIt` should all be treated as the same identifier and referring to the same license.
+In SPDX-3, license expressions are completely *case-insensitive*.

+That includes the operators (`AND`, `OR`, `WITH`), the special identifiers (`NONE` and `NOASSERTION`), as well as the license identifiers, including the user-defined ones.

+For example, the expressions `MIT AND NOASSERTION AND (BSD-3-Clause OR LicenseRef-Name)` and `mit aNd NoaSSerTion AnD (bSd-3-clausE OR licenseref-NAME)` are equivalent.

-However, please be aware that it is often important to match with the case of the canonical identifier on the [SPDX License List](https://spdx.org/licenses).
+However, please be aware that it is often important to note the case of the canonical identifier on the [SPDX License List](https://spdx.org/licenses).
 This is because the canonical identifier's case is used in the URL of the license's or exception's entry on the List, and because the canonical identifier is translated to a URI in RDF documents.

-For user defined license identifiers, only the variable part (after `LicenseRef-`) is case insensitive.
-This means, for example, that `LicenseRef-Name` and `LicenseRef-name` should be treated as the same identifier and considered to refer to the same license, while `licenseref-name` is not a valid license identifier.

-The same applies to `AdditionRef-` user defined addition identifiers, as well as to `DocumentRef-` for referencing other SPDX documents.

 ## Simple license expressions